Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Tool Use

-Concurrently, another research aspect focuses on making agents faster and more cost-effective by minimizing unnecessary tool invocations and reducing trajectories.
-Methods like A$^2$ FM~\citep{chen2025a2fmadaptiveagentfoundation} and IKEA~\citep{huang2025reinforced} aim to balance internal knowledge with external retrieval.
-A$^2$ FM utilizes Adaptive Policy Optimization (APO) with a self-adaptive router to decide whether to answer instantly or invoke tools, while IKEA trains an adaptive search agent to rely on internal knowledge first and call search APIs only when necessary.
-To explicitly penalize redundancy, \citet{wei2025autotir} introduce AutoTIR, which discourages unnecessary tool usage through specific reward penalties.
-Similarly, \citet{wang2025actingreasoningmoreteaching} leverage the OTC-PO algorithm to encourage trajectories with correct answers and fewer tool calls.
-Other approaches optimize the trajectory generation process itself.
-SWiRL~\citep{goldie2025syntheticdatageneration} filters redundant actions during parallel trajectory generation, and PORTool~\citep{wu2025portool} employs a decay factor $\gamma$ to emphasize steps closer to the final outcome, favoring solutions that solve problems in fewer tool-call steps.
+A central efficiency objective in this line of work is to reduce unnecessary tool use and shorten tool-use trajectories.
+Methods such as A$^2$FM~\citep{chen2025a2fmadaptiveagentfoundation} and IKEA~\citep{huang2025reinforced} balance internal knowledge with external retrieval.
+A$^2$FM uses Adaptive Policy Optimization (APO) with a self-adaptive router to decide whether to answer directly or invoke tools, while IKEA trains an adaptive search agent to rely on internal knowledge first and call search APIs only when necessary.
+Other methods encode tool-use efficiency more explicitly into reward design or trajectory construction.
+AutoTIR~\citep{wei2025autotir} discourages unnecessary tool usage through reward penalties, and OTC-PO~\citep{wang2025actingreasoningmoreteaching} encourages trajectories that produce correct answers with fewer tool calls.
+SWiRL~\citep{goldie2025syntheticdatageneration} filters redundant actions during parallel trajectory generation, while PORTool~\citep{wu2025portool} assigns step-wise importance with a decay factor $\gamma$, giving higher weight to decisions closer to the final outcome and favoring solutions with fewer tool-call steps.

-\begin{summarybox}[]{Tool-Integrated Reasoning} \begin{itemize}[leftmargin=0.5em] \item \textbf{Advantages}: Tool-integrated reasoning strategies incorporate tool calls into the long reasoning path, which boosts the task accuracy.
-By invoking tools at suitable timings, TIR is very data-efficient to reduce the overall training samples. \item \textbf{Disadvantages}: Specific tools need special environments, which increases the system design.
-For example, coding agents needs sandbox environments to verify the generated code, which brings significant development complexity. \item \textbf{Applicable scenarios}: For a complex task that should invoke external resources (e.g. browsers, search APIs, and code interpreters), TIR is a good choice to interact with a real environment to accomplish tasks with multi-hop reasoning.
-For simple tasks that mainly depend on model's internal knowledge, TIR may be less efficient and brings additional tool calling costs. \end{itemize} \end{summarybox}
+Recent methods further refine this trajectory-level optimization by localizing which part of the tool-use process should be updated.
+EvoTool~\citep{yang2026evotoolselfevolvingtoolusepolicy} decomposes the tool-use policy into Planner, Selector, Caller, and Synthesizer modules, and uses blame-aware mutation to update the module most responsible for a failed trajectory.
+ELPO~\citep{liang2026learningirrecoverableerrorlocalizedpolicy} localizes the first irrecoverable error with binary-search rollout trees and turns it into step-level learning signals.
+These methods complement earlier reward- and trajectory-level optimization by targeting the specific module or step that causes inefficient or unsuccessful tool use, rather than treating the whole trajectory as a monolithic success or failure.